 Yes, there are protocols and ethical boundaries we must all adhere to, but that is not what I am talking about.
 I am talking about the rapport-building and connection-finding parts of healing work that is the meat and potatoes of therapy.
 You need to find a way to do this that feels natural and comfortable to you.
 Learning something new, like IFS or EMDR is going to stretch your skills, and that is okay!
 That is where I come in.
 We hone the skills so that they are second nature and you can focus on being present and finding the flow of your work with clients.

-This three-hour virtual workshop is for anyone interested in learning more about IFS and providing it as a therapeutic intervention with your clients.
-We will cover the basics of the IFS model, see portions of a demo, and do some experiential activities.
-This workshop is not designed to replace Level One training through IFSI.
-You will leave with basic knowledge of the IFS model, practical examples of implementing steps of the model, basic experience of “going inside” and how to guide clients in that space.
+This one-hour virtual workshop is for anyone interested in learning more about IFS and providing it as a therapeutic intervention with your clients.
+We will cover the basics of the IFS model and give participants some tangible ways to incorporate IFS with clients immediately.
+You will leave with basic knowledge of the IFS model and practical examples of implementing steps of the model.

 Students